 Seeing an opportunity in the early days of the Web, Shuttleworth founded a certificate authority and Internet security company called Thawte in his garage.
 Over the course of several years, he built Thawte into the second largest certificate authority on the Internet, trailing only the security behemoth VeriSign.
 Throughout this period, Thawte’s products and services were built and served almost entirely from free and open source software.
 In December 1999, Shuttleworth sold Thawte to VeriSign for an undisclosed amount that reached into the hundreds of millions in U.S. dollars.

 There has been no lack of projects attempting to wrap GNU, Linux, and other pieces of free and open source software into a neat, workable, and user-friendly package.
 Mark Shuttleworth, like many other people, believed that the philosophical and pragmatic benefits offered by free software put it on a course for widespread success.
-While each had its strengths, none of the offerings were particularly impressive as a whole.
-Something was missing from each of them.
+That said, none of the offerings were particularly impressive.
+Something was missing from all of them.
 Shuttleworth saw this as an opportunity.
 If someone could build the great free software distribution that helped push GNU/Linux into the mainstream, he would come to occupy a position of strategic importance.

 Shuttleworth, like many other technically inclined people, was a huge fan of the Debian project (discussed in depth later in this chapter).
 However, many things about Debian did not fit with Shuttleworth’s vision of an ideal OS.
 For a period of time, Shuttleworth considered the possibility of running for Debian project leader as a means of reforming the Debian project from within.
 With time, though, it became clear that the best way to bring GNU/Linux to the mainstream would not be from within the Debian project—which in many situations had very good reasons for being the way it was.
 Instead, Shuttleworth would create a new project that worked in symbiosis with Debian to build a new, better GNU/Linux system.